GreerCaleb-FS/Module-2.6-Assignment/server/README.md

-# Module 3.4 Assignment
+# Module 4.6 Assignment

 # Assignment Breakdown

-Two Collections:
+Two Collections: Users and Posts that are displayed on the front end.

 ###